-In other words, they ended up adopting a fashion that has been growing every year, especially among young people – who must take this further and further, passing on from generation to generation.
+In other words, they ended up adopting a fashion that has been growing every year, especially among young people – who must take it further and further, passing it from generation to generation.

-Thus, since November, the streets are full of Christmas decorations, thus, the christmas decoration for cities it fills the streets and some houses, which are also integrated into the environment.
+Thus, since November, the streets are full of Christmas decorations, so the christmas decoration for cities fills the streets and some houses, which are also integrated into the environment.

-As a result, the entire space is filled with gigantic lighting, well-decorated trees and ambient music in the stores – which are even ready to sell their sweets, cakes, clothes and themed decorations from the period in question.
+As a result, the entire space is taken over by gigantic lighting, beautifully decorated trees and ambient music in the stores – which are even ready to sell their sweets, cakes, clothes and themed decorations of the time in question.

-Learn a little about the history of Christmas in Japan
+Learn about the history of Christmas in Japan

-Even at that time, many other magazines and children's animations appeared, showing many illustrations related to Christmas and all its meaning and beauty.
-During this period, other illustrations and animations also became popular, creating a tradition.
+Even at that time, many other children's magazines and animations appeared, showing many illustrations related to Christmas and all its meaning and beauty.
+In this period, other illustrations and animations also became popular, creating a tradition.

-Already on the tradition of gifts and decorations, it was popularized in 1930.
-Making diverse used wooden pallets sold out faster and faster, due to the high demand for buying gifts – which varied a lot in terms of options.
+As for the tradition of gifts and decorations, it was popularized in 1930.
+Making several used wooden pallets sold out faster and faster, due to the high demand for buying gifts – which varied greatly in terms of options.

-In addition to all the points already mentioned, in the 1960s, with the booming economy and the enormous influence of American television around the world, Christmas became popular.
+In addition to all the points already mentioned, in the 1960s, with the booming economy and the enormous influence of American television almost all over the world, Christmas became popular.

-Factors such as TV songs and dramas, as well as KFC's chicken advertising campaigns, made Christmas popular among Japanese people.
+Factors such as songs and TV dramas, as well as KFC's chicken advertising campaigns, made Christmas popular among the Japanese.

-Christmas in a romantic way and a bright night
+Christmas in a romantic way and illuminated night

 The origin of Christmas in relation to love between couples is something unknown, some people say that because it is a time of love and joy, they associate love with love between couples.

-But there is another story that goes back to the 1982 period, when a musical called “My Valentine is Santa Claus” reached the top of the charts and became very popular.
+But there is another story that goes back to the period of 1982, when a musical called “My Valentine is Santa Claus” reached the top of the charts and became very popular.

-In addition to everything that has already been said, it is also necessary to mention that many events are held throughout the Japanese territory.
-After all, it is a very joyful moment, in which shopping malls in Japan are often crowded, making it difficult for access control of people.
+In addition to everything that has already been said, it is also necessary to mention that many events are held throughout Japan.
+After all, it is a very happy time, in which malls in Japan are usually crowded, even making it difficult to access control of people.

-However, the Japanese don't celebrate religious Christmas, but in terms of party decorations, they put on a show!
-At that time, they didn't skimp on the light and brightness of their cities.
+However, the Japanese don't celebrate Christmas religiously, but in terms of party decorations, they put on a show!
+At that time, they do not skimp on the light and brightness of their cities.

-Even at the end of the year, when it is the beginning of winter in the country, it is necessary to heat up the nights, and the lights attract people to the street for a beautiful spectacle, that is, it is a moment when human warmth is present.
+Even at the end of the year, when it is the beginning of winter in the country, it is necessary to warm up the nights, and the lights attract people to the street for a beautiful show, that is, it is a time when human warmth is present.

-Furthermore, some Christmas actions take place in highly decorated and bright complexes, with a delicious Christmas atmosphere, great places with various technologies to visit and shop in self-service totems and other items.
+In addition, some Christmas activities take place in highly decorated and illuminated complexes, with a delicious Christmas atmosphere, great places with different technologies to visit and shop in self-service totems and other items.

 - Universal Studios: the colorful “Christmas Parade” attracts many people;

-- Confectionery: traditional sweets demonstrate all the culture and representation;
+- Confectioneries: traditional sweets demonstrate all the culture and representation;

-- KFC: Christmas combos that give a special taste to all families.
+- KFC: Christmas combos that give a special taste for all families.

 Some bakeries also make creative sweets (wagashi) for this season.
 Artistic and traditional sweets from Japanese confectionery represent the essence and refinement of Japanese culture.

-With a light and delicate texture, they are usually made from rice flour, azuki beans and agar-agar, a type of gelatin made from seaweed.
-Originally they were served at banquets of the aristocracy and the Homeric court and served with tea (matcha).
+With a light and delicate texture, they are usually made from rice flour, adzuki beans and agar-agar, a kind of gelatine made from seaweed.
+Originally they were served at banquets of the Homeric aristocracy and court and served with tea (matcha).

-Another important culinary tradition of Christmas in Japan, are cakes with sponge dough, covered with whipped cream and strawberry filling.
+Another important culinary tradition of Christmas in Japan, are sponge cakes with frosting and filling with whipped cream and strawberry.
 This is a very common cake in Japan and is sold all year round, even in markets and convenience stores.

-Present at Christmas and on birthdays, the cake gained popularity after Japan's defeat in World War II.
-It was a time of suffering and food shortages, and sweets were truly luxury items.
+Present at Christmas and birthdays, the cake gained popularity after Japan's defeat in World War II.
+It was a time of suffering and food shortages, and sweets were true luxury items.

-With the American occupation that forced the country to rebuild, sweets began to be seen as a hope for a better and more prosperous future.
-As the Christmas concept entered the country after the war, the economy also wanted to benefit from it.
+With the American occupation that forced the reconstruction of the country, sweets began to be seen as a hope for a better and more prosperous future.
+As the concept of Christmas entered the country after the war, the economy also wanted to benefit from it.

-With ingredients now available and easily found in many markets and stores, this strawberry christmas cake it has become a symbol of resilience.
-Strawberries and whipped cream were chosen as they represent the colors of the Japanese flag.
+With ingredients now available and easily found in many markets and stores, this strawberry christmas cake became a symbol of overcoming.
+Strawberries and whipped cream were chosen because they represent the colors of the Japanese flag.

-Furthermore, every Christmas, millions of Japanese families buy their “supper” at KFC.
-In fact, this is the greatest tradition of the Japanese Christmas spirit.
-The demand is so great that people start ordering the special Christmas menu 6 weeks early.
+Also, every Christmas, millions of Japanese families buy their “supper” at KFC.
+In fact, this is the biggest tradition of the Japanese Christmas spirit.
+Demand is so high that people start ordering the special Christmas menu 6 weeks in advance.

 It all started with Takeshi Okawara, the manager of the country's first KFC.
-After opening in 1970, Okawara had the innovative idea of selling special “party buckets” for Christmas.
+After opening in 1970, Okawara came up with the innovative idea of selling special “party buckets” for Christmas.

-The idea came after he heard several foreigners complaining that they missed the typical food of their country of origin during that time.
+The idea came about after he heard several foreigners complaining that they missed the typical food of their home country during that time.

-In 1974, the KFC launched its national marketing plan, called Kentucky for Christmas.
-The advertising was so successful that Okawara rose quickly within the company, increasingly elevating his roles and responsibilities, until he became CEO of KFC Japan between 1984 and 2002.
+In 1974, KFC put its national marketing plan, called Kentucky for Christmas, into action.
+The advertising was so successful that Okawara quickly rose through the company, increasing his roles and responsibilities, until he became CEO of KFC Japan, between 1984 and 2002.

-The Balde de Festa became a national phenomenon almost instantly, taking gigantic proportions, and until then there was no Christmas tradition in the country.
+The Party Bucket became a national phenomenon almost instantly, taking on gigantic proportions, and until then there was no Christmas tradition in the country.